ashutoshbw/tocbase/docs/doc.md

 ##### `tocId`
 Type: String<br>
-Default: `undefiend`
+Default: `"tocbase-toc"`

 A string representing the id of the wrapper element.
+Use `""` or `null` to do not assign any id.

 ##### `titleHTML`
 Type: String<br>